-See a full list of the panel below:
+See the full list of panelists below:

 The guests included the 89th Governor of Connecticut, Ned Lamont.
 Lamont was sworn into office on Jan.
 9, 2019, and before this year of dealing with the COVID-19 pandemic, a good portion of his legislation was aimed at improving living conditions.
 That included legislation in May of 2019 raising the state’s minimum wage to $11 an hour and eventually to $15 an hour.